Thanksgiving music: 10 best classical pieces for your Turkey Day playlist

 Ives’ Fourth Symphony, which premiered in New York City in 1927, was one of the first symphonic masterpieces by an American composer.
 It’s bold, completely original for its time, and has been hailed as “Ives’s climactic masterpiece”.

 Taken from West Side Story, ‘America’ sees Puerto Rican immigrants singing the praises, and pitfalls, of the USA.
 Bernstein pairs vibrant Hispanic music with Sondheim’s typically lyrics, which feature the favourite line: “I like the city of San Juan… I know a boat you can get on”.

 The third movement of Vivaldi’s The Four Seasons is the quintessential music for the Autumn season.
 The great Baroque composer uses music to paints an idyllic country picture, giving us a timeless work of art.

 While the clarinettist might (justifiably) do their best to steal the limelight with that alluring opening glissando, the piano is the real star of the show in Gershwin’s 1924 symphonic composition.
 Today, the work is a permanent fixture of American concert repertoire, with its infusion of jazz and classical music and its distinctly New York sound.

-Ah, that achingly beautiful melody.
-American folk musician Jay Ungar wrote the ‘Ashokan Farewell’ in 1982, and for years it was played as a farewell waltz at dance camps run by the composer and his wife.
+American folk musician Jay Ungar wrote the achingly beautiful ‘Ashokan Farewell’ in 1982, and for years it was played as a farewell waltz at dance camps run by the composer and his wife.
 It’s a melody that cries of home, and you can’t help but be moved by it.